scaredos/fast-laya-compaction/README.md

 every tool call and result is scored, stale ones are dropped or truncated, everything kept stays verbatim.
 Also usable as an npm library.

+**Scope: tool calls only.** Laya judges tool calls and their outputs (file reads, command output, search results).
+User prompts and assistant replies are never scored, shortened or removed.
+This makes the plugin most effective on tool-heavy sessions, where outputs are the bulk of the context (a 650k-token scraping session lost 60%), and least effective on prose-heavy ones, where the built-in summarizer still runs (see [Install in Claude Code](#install-in-claude-code)).
+The trade-off is deliberate: a summary reaches a smaller context (~16k tokens on a 158k session, against ~45k for pruning), but pruning takes under a second, costs no model call, and rewrites nothing.

 > Fork of [`fast-jev-compaction`](https://github.com/tamaratran/fast-jev-compaction).
 > The only change is the scorer: instead of the paid TypeSafe/Jev API, it calls
 > a **local Laya model** ([NandhaKishorM/laya](https://github.com/NandhaKishorM/laya))